 - Purchase your own building.
 Don’t throw your dollars away by leasing space.

 Was anything left out?
-Go ahead and add if you’d like.
+Go ahead and add to it, if you wish.